Resplendent quetzal: Distribution and habitat

 This species inhabits amidst lush vegetation, in specially moist rainforests at high elevations (900–3200 m).
 They populate trees that make up the canopy and subcanopy of the rainforest, though they can also be found in ravines and cliffs.
 It prefers to live in decaying trees, stumps, and abandoned woodpecker hollows.
 The vivid colors of the quetzal are disguised by the rainforest.
 The resplendent quetzal can be found from southern Mexico (southernmost Oaxaca and Chiapas) to western Panama (Chiriquí).
 The ranges of the two subspecies differ: P. m. mocinno is found in southern Mexico, northern El Salvador, and northwestern Nicaragua, Guatemala and Honduras, while P. m. costaricensis is found in Costa Rica and western Panama.
 The geographical isolation between the two subspecies is caused by the Nicaraguan depression, a 50 km wide, 600 km long bottomland that contains the two largest lakes in Central America, Lake Managua and Lake Nicaragua, and the deficiency of the breeding habitats in regions adjoining to.
 The quetzal migrates from its breeding areas in the lower montane rainforest to the pre-montane rainforest on the Pacific slopes for three to four months (July–October), after which they move across the continental divide to the Atlantic slopes.

-A 2006 study showed that quetzal's abundance in its mating areas was correlated with the total number of fruiting species, although the correlation between quetzal abundance and the number of fruiting Lauraceae species was only marginal.
+Quetzal's abundance in its mating areas is correlated with the total number of fruiting species, although the correlation between quetzal abundance and the number of fruiting Lauraceae species is only marginal.

 Behavior

 Resplendent quetzals generally display shy and quiet behaviour to elude predators.
-In contrast, they are rather vocal during the mating season and their behavior is designated to exhibit and attract mates.
+In contrast, they are rather vocal during the mating season, and their behavior is designated to exhibit and attract mates.
 Their known predators include the ornate hawk-eagle, golden eagle, and other hawks and owls as adults, along with emerald toucanets, brown jays, long-tailed weasels, squirrels, and kinkajous as nestlings or eggs.
+The resplendent quetzal plays an important ecological role in the cloud forests, helping disseminate the seeds of at least 32 tree species.